-4. To maximise the customer experience for greater customer loyalty
+4. Best possible customer experience for greater loyalty

 Customers who can resolve the majority of their problems in a portal get a positive impression of the brand.
 Customers appreciate any service that simplifies their everyday lives or solves their problems.
 This contributes to customer loyalty.

 For a customer to consider changing supplier, the competitor must offer at least as good a range of services, if not better.

 In recent years, we have seen that B2B customers have started becoming more independent in their purchase process, and in the support context too.
 We see that increasing numbers of customers are expecting to be able to make purchases and get support by themselves, when they want and from whatever device they choose.

 Challenges with creating a future-proof customer portal